-On the Spectrum | The Curious Incident of the Dog in the Nighttime | Available to ship Sept.
-1
+On the Spectrum | The Curious Incident of the Dog in the Night-Time by Mark Haddon

 Martha Hughes Cannon | The Invention of Wings by Sue Monk Kidd

 In Sue Monk Kidd’s The Invention of Wings, and KUED’s documentary, Martha Hughes Cannon, we meet remarkable women who pushed against established spheres and lived in worlds of contrast.
 Discover how these women navigated complex social, political, and religious structures and how they evoked change in spite of disappointment, loss, betrayal, and ostracism.
 Consider how these women's stories, their themes, and the abolitionist and women's rights movements impact us today.
 How do they influence our desire and ability to advocate for others and ourselves?
 And how do we navigate complex social, political, and religious structures with personal integrity?

 This box is a collaborative project between KUED and Better Days 2020.

 Utah's Freedom Riders | Coming of Age in Mississippi by Anne Moody